-1.3.1.2 A/D architecture and Blooming Suppression
+1.2.1.2 A/D architecture and Blooming Suppression

 The ON Semiconductor KAC-12040 and KAC-06040 image sensors have an analog to digital converter on each column and built-in correction circuits that automatically compensate and correct for fixed pattern noise within the image array.
-With an A/D converter on each column of the imaging array, digitization occurs within each row time rather than within a readout pixel time and this improves noise performance.
-Two rows are readout simultaneously (one from the top of the array and one from the bottom of the array) during one-line time readout.
-The camera takes care of all the details of re-ordering the lines within frame grabber memory.
+With an A/D converter on each column of the imaging array, digitization occurs within each line time rather than within a readout pixel time, which improves noise performance.
+Two rows are read out simultaneously (one from the top of the array and one from the bottom of the array) and, in this manual, this is referred to as "one line."
+While the camera has 3000 rows in the active image area, there are only 1500 lines read out and while the C2880 camera has 2128 rows, only 1014 lines are read out.
+The total number of rows including overhead readout of the C4080 camera is 3136 (1568 lines) and the C2880 camera is 2292 rows (1146 lines) The camera takes care of all the details of re-ordering the lines within frame grabber memory.